 The Mass, celebrated by Fr Julian Jagudilla, OFM, was conducted in Tagalog mostly, with judicious use of English here and there ... and the music was provided by a group of Filipinos, both young and old, who love to sing.
-This was followed by a cultural programme ably organised and hosted by Ansell Neri and Joy Mabellos, and featured traditional Filipino song and dance from a couple of youth choirs and dance troupes.
+This was followed by a cultural programme, which featured traditional Filipino song and dance.

 Of course, the post-Mass reception was a smashing success!
 There was more than enough food to feed everyone, and a great time was had by all.

 With that, here is the list of music, with attributions as I was able to find them.
+This year, some of the music was drawn from Bukas Palad, a Philippines-based Catholic music ministry.
 I believe the unattributed music was written by members of the Jesuit Music Ministry of the Philippines.
 Any numbers you see come out of GIA's Gather Comprehensive 1994 (green cover).

 - 331, God of all people

 - 341, O come, all ye faithful/Adeste fidelis

 Gloria: Papuri sa Diyos (Hontiveros)*